WLVM: History

 In May 1997 United Broadcasting reached an agreement to sell WDLT to April Broadcasting, Inc. The deal was approved by the FCC on July 8, 1997, and the transaction was consummated on October 31, 1997.

-When AM sister station WHOZ changed its callsign to WDLT, the FM station was assigned the WDLT-FM call letters by the Federal Communications Commission on January 31, 1998.
-(That AM station changed callsigns again in 2007, first to WWFF then to the current WXQW.)
+When AM sister station WHOZ changed its callsign to WDLT, the FM station was assigned the WDLT-FM callsigns by the Federal Communications Commission on January 31, 1998.
+(That AM station changed callsign again in 2007, first to WWFF then to the current WXQW.)
 In October 1999, control of WDLT-FM was transferred from M&F Associates L.P. to Cumulus Media, Inc.

 On July 9, 2012, Cumulus Broadcasting announced that WLVM (97.5 FM) had been sold by the Educational Media Foundation to its holding company, Cumulus Licensing, LLC, as part of a multi-station deal.
 As a result, several format shifts were scheduled to take place simultaneously at noon on July 15, 2012.
 The urban AC format on WDLT-FM moved to WABD (now WDLT-FM, 104.1 FM), the CHR format on WABD moved to WLVM (now WABD, 97.5 FM), and the Christian programming on WLVM moved to WDLT-FM (now WLVM, 98.3 FM).
 The FCC accepted the WLVM license transfer application on July 10, 2012, and changed its call sign to WABD on July 16, 2012, but as of 17 July 2012, had yet to approve the sale of the station.
 WABD and WDLT-FM are being operated under local marketing agreements until the sales are approved and the transactions consummated.